AlexMaleyko/rmd/README.md

 The Bat Algorithm uses the following principles:
 1. A bat uses echolocation for distance estimation and "knows" the difference between the food/prey and an obstacle
 2. Bats fly randomly with a velocity of &nu;<sub>i</sub> in the position x<sub>i</sub>, fixed frequency f<sub>min</sub>, variable wavelength &lambda;  and loudness A<sub>0</sub> for the search of a prey.
 They can automatically adjust the wave length (or frequency) of emitted sound impulse and level of emission r &isin; [0, 1] depending on the proximity to the victim.
-3. While the loudness can be changed by different means we suppose that the loudness vary from beg positive value A<sub>0</sub> to minimum constant A<sub>min</sub>.
+3. While the loudness can be changed by different means we assume that the loudness vary from big positive value A<sub>0</sub> to minimum constant A<sub>min</sub>.
+In addition to these simplified principles, lets use the next approximations: frequency f from the segment [f<sub>min</sub>, f<sub>max</sub>] corresponds to the wavelength segment [&lambda;<sub>min</sub>, &lambda;<sub>max</sub>].
+For instance, a frequency segment [20 KHz, 500 KHz] corresponds to wavelength segment [0.7 mm, 17 mm].<br>
+For this tast any wave length can be used.
+Moreover, it is unnecessary to use wave lengths, instead we can change the frequency and leave the wave length to be constant.
 #### Algorithm
 <pre>
 BEGIN